 The Bottom Line: Using Uber in Medellín and Colombia

-Uber offers a great experience of getting around in Medellín and other cities in Colombia like Bogotá.
-Many people use this service on a daily basis in the big cities in Colombia.
+Uber offered a great experience of getting around in Medellín and other cities in Colombia like Bogotá.
+Many people used this service on a daily basis in the big cities in Colombia.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.

 Editors note: updated on January 12, 2020 with information that Uber on January 10, 2020, decided to exit the Colombia market on January 31, 2020.
 So, Uber will no longer be an option in Colombia.

 Editors note: updated on February 1, 2020 with information that Uber is no longer available in Colombia.